Searching ...

 Maryland’s long settlement and migration history has created a cultural mosaic.
 By one measure, it’s the fifth-most diverse state in the country!

-Cities such as Baltimore and Annapolis are known for their diverse populations and the unique flare they bring to the state.
-Plus, the District of Columbia is a hub for international embassies, bringing people from around the world into Maryland.
+Cities such as Baltimore and Annapolis are known for their cultural diversity and the unique attractions they bring to the state.
+The District of Columbia on Maryland’s border is a hub for international embassies, bringing people from around the world to Maryland.

 This melting pot has created a dynamic setting for many cultural experiences.
 Maryland’s many multicultural events and festivals are emblematic of this diversity, with top festivals being: